rh-gitops-midstream/release/docs/releasing-with-konflux.md

 > [!IMPORTANT]
 > For the catalog repo, main is the only branch.
 Ensure you are on main when applying release objects.

-### Apply the Production Release CR
+##### Apply the Production Release CR

 ```bash
 oc create -f releases/v4.19/prod-release.yaml
 ```

 > [!CAUTION]
-> If you are performing simulation releases for multiple versions, ensure that all component versions referenced in the catalog have been successfully released before triggering the catalog release.
+> If you are performing simultaneous releases for multiple versions, ensure that all component versions referenced in the catalog have been successfully released before triggering the catalog release.
 Otherwise, the catalog pipeline may fail due to missing or unpublished images.

 > [!TIP]
 > You can also use `stage-release.yaml` for a **staging release**.
 This is recommended to validate artifacts before pushing them into production, reducing the risk of failure during the final release.

-### Monitor the release
+##### Monitor the release

 You can monitor the newly created release object via the **Konflux UI**:
 - Navigate to: **Applications → catalog-x.y → Releases**